essszettt/scrnshot/README.md

     /____/\___/_/  /_/ /_/____/_/ /_/\____/\__/

-Creating screenshots for ZX Spectrum Next (dot command)
+Creating screenshots on ZX Spectrum Next (dot command)

 This tool can be called from BASIC or the command line to take screenshots in BMP format.